openath/athlib/README.md

 # Documentation

-The main documentation is <a href="http://opentrack.run/athlib/">over here</a>.
+The main documentation is [over here](http://opentrack.run/athlib/build/html/index.html).
 What follows below is intended to help people working on athlib; if you are not an experience Python or Javascript developer, please head over there.